mzazon/awesome-cloud-projects/azure/global-traffic-distribution-traffic-manager-application-gateway/global-traffic-distribution-traffic-manager-application-gateway.md

        --location ${LOCATION_TERTIARY} \
        --type OWASP \
        --version 3.2 \
-       --mode Prevention \
-       --state Enabled
+       --policy-settings mode=Prevention state=Enabled

    echo "✅ WAF policies created and configured for all regions"
    ```

-   The WAF policies are now configured with OWASP rule sets in prevention mode, providing comprehensive protection against common web attacks including SQL injection, cross-site scripting, and other security threats.
+   The WAF policies are now configured with OWASP 3.2 rule sets in prevention mode, providing comprehensive protection against common web attacks including SQL injection, cross-site scripting, and other security threats.
 These policies enhance the security posture of the global application infrastructure.

 10. **Enable Monitoring and Diagnostics**: